AseptSoft Core Documentation

 A green FLOW badge if fluid passes through, or a red BLOCK badge if fluid is blocked

-A row of clickable state buttons, one for each state compatible with this valve type.
+A row of clickable state buttons, one for each state compatible with this Engineering Item's type.
 Each button is colored to match the state's assigned color.

 Action